priyanshutaru/trim/README.md

  ### Installation

- 1. Clone this repository by running this on your terminal: `git clone https://github.com/hngi/node-url-shortener.git`
+ 1. Clone this repository by running this on your terminal: `git clone https://github.com/codeforcauseorg/trim.git`
- 2. Navigate to the project's directory with: `cd node-url-shortener`
+ 2. Navigate to the project's directory with: `cd trim`
  3. Run `npm install` to install dependencies
  4. You will need to connect to the database using the `.env.example`
  5. Run  `npm run start-dev` to start the server on a local host